"I was delighted to take part in a clinical trial as it has the potential to really help others in the future.”

 A study to help detect lung cancer earlier

-This study is looking at a way to help increase the detection of early lung cancer.
+This study looked at a way to increase the number of people having a chest x-ray to check for lung cancer.

-The aim of this study is to see if this can increase the number of people coming forward to have a chest X-ray.
+The aim of this study was to see if they can increase the number of people asking to have a chest x-ray.

 How to join a clinical trial